Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the maximum amount of data (in units of MB per second) that can be moved across the external memory interface in one second.
-It is worked out by multiplying the interface width by its memory speed.
-If it uses DDR RAM, the result should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to its local memory per second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of colour ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be transported across the external memory interface in a second.
+The number is worked out by multiplying the bus width by the speed of its memory.
+If the card has DDR RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
+This is calculated by multiplying the total texture units by the core clock speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to its local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of colour ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices